The Best (song)

-"The Best" is a song by Welsh singer Bonnie Tyler from her seventh studio album, Hide Your Heart (1988).
-It was written by Holly Knight and Mike Chapman.
+"The Best" is a song by Welsh singer Bonnie Tyler, most famously sung by American singer Tina Turner.
+The song appears on Tyler's seventh studio album, Hide Your Heart (1988).
+It was written by Mike Chapman and Holly Knight.
 Produced by Desmond Child, Tyler's version became a top-10 hit in Norway but was a minor hit elsewhere.

-In 1989, American singer Tina Turner released a cover version of "The Best" for her seventh studio album, Foreign Affair.
-It became an international chart hit, reaching Platinum certification in the UK.
+In 1989, Tina Turner released a cover version of "The Best" for her seventh studio album, Foreign Affair.
+It became a worldwide hit, receiving a double platinum certification in the UK.
 In 1992, Turner re-recorded the track as a duet with Australian singer Jimmy Barnes.

 Bonnie Tyler version

 Background and release

 "The Best" was co-written by Mike Chapman and Holly Knight, and first offered to Paul Young, who declined.
 Bonnie Tyler was the first artist to record it.
 "The Best" was released as the lead single from her seventh studio album, Hide Your Heart, in January 1988.
 It peaked at no. 10 in Norway, and no. 25 in Finland, but only spent one week in the UK Singles Chart at no. 95.
 In Italy, "The Best" peaked at no. 8 on Rai Radio 2's airplay chart.

 Tina Turner's subsequent success with "The Best" restored Tyler's confidence in choosing recording material, after both Hide Your Heart and its singles failed to match the commercial success of her previous work.
 She added that Turner "did it much better than I did".